bonnee/3d-models/README.md

 # 3D Models

-Collection of self-designed 3D models
+Collection of self-designed 3D models made for FDM 3D-printing.

+## Usage
+The included makefile takes care of building this README.md.
+It also generates STL models from [SolveSpace](https://solvespace.com) sources.

+- `make` to generate all
+- `make readme` to generate this file
+- `make stl` to only generate STLs
+- `make clean` to clean all.

 ## Table of contents
 ### [alps_keychain](./alps_keychain/)
 A keychain for Alps/Matias keyswitches.
 [Thingiverse link](https://www.thingiverse.com/thing:4214306)